jakobhviid/BigDataCourseExercises/lectures/04/README.md

 ### Exercise 4 - Average sample values from JSON files stored in HDFS

 Let us assume that you have a dataset of sample records stored in HDFS.
-The dataset is stored in JSON format and contains defined by the [exercise 9 from lecture 02](../02/README.md#exercise-9---create-six-fictive-data-sources).
+The dataset is stored in JSON format and contains defined by the [exercise 9 from lecture 02](../02/README.md#exercise-10---create-six-fictive-data-sources).

 In this exercise you will run a Spark job that will read all the JSON files and computes the average value of the `payload.modality` field for each station.

 **Task**: Inspect the [avg-modalities.py](./avg-modalities.py).

 **Task**: Ensure you have records stored in HDFS on the proper location.
 If not upload the records to HDFS.
-**Task**: Run the your Spark application on the cluster.
+**Task**: Run the Spark application on the cluster.
 What is the `payload.modality` average value for each station?

 ### Exercise 5 - Running Spark Streaming Jobs - Kafka

 The objective of this exercise is to create a Spark streaming job that reads from a Kafka topic.
-This exercise requires to have a Kafka producer which produces records in the a given topic.
+This exercise requires to have a Kafka producer which produces records in the given topic.
 For convenience, we recommend revisiting the [exercise 4 from lecture 03](./../03/README.md#exercise-4---produce-messages-to-kafka-using-python).

 **Task**: Create a streaming query that calculates the running mean of the six different stations (`payload.sensor_id`) produced to the Kafka topic `INGESTION`.

 **Help**: You need to complete the query inside the [process-streaming.py](process-streaming.py) file.
 **Notice**: You need to append additional packages as arguments to run the Spark streaming application to read from kafka.
-You can enable an interactive Spark streaming promt using `pyspark` or submitting your final Spark application using `spark-submit` as demonstrated below:
+You can enable an interactive Spark streaming prompt using `pyspark` or submitting your final Spark application using `spark-submit` as demonstrated below:

 ```bash
 pyspark --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.2